 Programmes for SchoolsWe offer a variety of courses for schools.
 As one of the first vendors for the Code for Fun programme, and the Infocomm Learning Roadmap, we’re well-equipped with the curriculum and experience to deliver first-rate coding training for students of all levels.
 Read on to find out more about our programmes, or send us an email if you have any questions!
-Email usRead more
+Contact usRead more

 Code for Fun

-We are an approved provider for the Code for Fun Enrichment Programme, is offered by the Infocomm Media Development Authority and the Ministry of Education, aims to expose MOE primary and secondary school students’ exposure to coding and computational thinking.
+We are an approved provider for the Code for Fun Enrichment Programme, offered by the Infocomm Media Development Authority and the Ministry of Education.
+The programme aims to expose MOE primary and secondary school students’ exposure to coding and computational thinking.
 From the programme page:

 The CFF Enrichment Programme aims to facilitate the exposure of coding and computational thinking to a large base of students, and help build an entire generation of workforce inculcated with basic coding and computational thinking skills.

 Course fees for Code for Fun are subsidised by IMDA, and are pre-approved without further quotation processes.

 As one of the very first Code for Fun providers, we offer a set of rigorous, cost-effective courses for schools to introduce coding and making to large groups of students with Arduino.
 In 2017, we’re introducing micro:bit and Arduino robotics with FreaksCar!